Variational Nested Dropout: Bayesian Nested Neural Network

+where $C$ is a constant.
+Note that the prior can be flexibly replaced by other distributions like Gaussian, while we choose log-uniform for simplicity of optimization, as $\theta_{ij}$ is eliminated from the computation of KL.

-As the second term in (\ref{eq:alpha_func}) cannot be computed analytically and should be estimated by sampling, Kingma~\etal~\cite{kingma2015variational} propose to sample first and design a function to approximate it, but their approximation of $K_{ij}^1(\theta)$ does not encourage $\alpha_{ij}>1$ as the optimization is difficult.
-An $\alpha_{ij}\leq 1$ corresponds to a small variance, which is not flexible.
-Molchanov~\etal~\cite{molchanov2017variational} use a different parameterization that pushes $\alpha_{ij}\rightarrow\infty$, which means this $w_{ij}$ can be discarded, as illustrated in Fig.~\ref{fig:alpha}.
+As the second term in (\ref{eq:alpha_func}) cannot be computed analytically and should be estimated by sampling, Kingma~\emph{et al}~\cite{kingma2015variational} propose to sample first and design a function to approximate it.
+But their approximation of $K_{ij}^1(\theta)$ does not encourage $\alpha_{ij}>1$ as the optimization would be difficult.
+They truncate $\alpha_{ij}\leq 1$ corresponding to a small variance, which is not flexible.
+Molchanov~\emph{et al}~\cite{molchanov2017variational} use a different parameterization that pushes $\alpha_{ij}\rightarrow\infty$, as illustrated in Figure~\ref{fig:alpha}.
+This means the $w_{ij}$ can be pruned, generating a single sparse neural network.
 In our model, we want the order or sparsity of weights to be explicitly controlled by the ordering unit $\mb{z}$, otherwise the network would collapse to a single model rather than generate a nested set of sub-models.
-Thus, we propose another approximation to (\ref{eq:alpha_func}),
+Thus, we propose another approximation to $-K_{ij}(\btheta)^1$ (\ref{eq:alpha_func}),

 where $a_1=0.7294$, $a_2=-0.2041$, $a_3=0.3492$ and $a_4=0.5387$.
 We obtained these parameters by sampling from $\bepsilon_w$ to estimate (\ref{eq:alpha_func}) as the ground-truth and fit these parameters for $10^5$ epochs.
 For fitting the curves, the input range is limited to $\log\alpha\in[-5,0.5]$.
-As shown in Fig.~\ref{fig:alpha}, our parameterization allows $\alpha>1$ and maximizing $-\KL$ does not push $\alpha$ to infinity (c.f. \cite{kingma2015variational} and \cite{molchanov2017variational}), providing \emph{more flexible} choices for the weight variance.
+As shown in Figure~\ref{fig:alpha}, our parameterization allows $\alpha>1$ and maximizing $-\KL$ does not push $\alpha$ to infinity (c.f. \cite{kingma2015variational} and \cite{molchanov2017variational}), providing \emph{more flexible} choices for the weight variance.

+The pseudocde for training the proposed network is shown in Algorithm~\ref{algo:tr}.
+For testing, only lines 2-7 are executed.

-As the prior of the zero-component $w_{ij}$ is assumed a spike at zero with a small constant variance, we let $q(w_{ij}|z_j=0)$ be the same spike as (\ref{eq:weight-comp0}) to save computation.
-Also, to speed up the sampling process in Fig.~\ref{fig:overview}, we directly multiply the sampled mask with the output features of the layer.
-This saves the cost for sampling from $w_{ij}|z_j=0$ and simplifies (\ref{eq:mlp-kl-2b}) to $\mathbf{e}^T\bK^1_{\btheta} \mb{J}_L^T \bs{\beta}$.
-Using the notation in Sec.~\ref{sec:bn3}, the output of a fully connected layer is
+As the prior of the zero-component $w_{ij}$ is assumed a spike at zero with a small constant variance, we let $q(w_{ij}|z_j=0)$ be the same spike as in Section~\ref{sec:bn3} to save computation.
+Also, to speed up the sampling process in Figure~\ref{fig:overview}, we directly multiply the sampled masks with the output features of the layer.
+This saves the cost for sampling from $w_{ij}|z_j=0$ and simplifies (\ref{eq:mlp-kl-2b}) to $\mathbf{e}^T\bs{\kappa}^1_{\btheta} \mb{J}_L^T \bs{\beta}$.
+Therefore, the KL divergence (\ref{eq:reg}) is simplified to